chatcode.dev

 Service providers

-- Cloudflare – hosting for the control plane, marketing site, and CDN.
+• Cloudflare – hosting for the control plane, marketing site, web app, Workers, Durable Objects, D1, KV, queues, logging, security, and CDN.

-- Email delivery providers – to send magic-link sign-in emails and service notifications.
+• Amazon Web Services / SES – email delivery for magic-link sign-in emails and service notifications.

 Integrations you connect

 When you connect DigitalOcean, we exchange OAuth tokens to provision droplets you've authorized.
-When you connect Telegram, we operate a per-user managed bot to deliver session messages.
-AI providers (Anthropic, OpenAI, Google and others) receive prompts and context only when you run their CLI inside a session, on your VPS.
+When you connect Telegram, we use Telegram's Bot API to deliver session messages, Mini App launches, invoices, and notifications.
+AI providers (Anthropic, OpenAI, Google and others) receive prompts and context when you run their CLI inside a session, on your VPS.
+Those AI providers are services you choose and control; Chatcode does not proxy AI inference through Chatcode-owned model accounts.

 Legal disclosures